merickson3/merickson3.github.io/_pages/publications.md

 ---

+# Pre-prints

+0. Barros, T., **Erickson, M.G.,** Aguerre, M.A., Olmos Colmenero, J.J., Bertics, S.J., and M.A.
+Wattiaux (2023, *In preparation* ).
+Effects of reduced dietary crude protein concentration on digestibility, N balance, and serum AA concentrations in late-lactation dairy cows.
+Journal of Dairy Science.

+0. **Erickson, M.G.,** Suen, G., Zanton, G.I., and M.A.
+Wattiaux (2023, *In preparation*).
+Changes in rumen microbial community structure associated with time-varying dietary protein levels.

+0. **Erickson, M.G.,** Zanton, G.I., and M.A.
+Wattiaux (2023, *In preparation*).
+Effects of dietary crude protein level and feeding pattern on nitrogen excretion and nutrient digestibility.
+Journal of Dairy Science.

+0. **Erickson, M.G.,** Zanton, G.I., and M.A.
+Wattiaux (2023, *In preparation*).
+Cosinor mixed models illustrate dynamic effects of dietary crude protein level and feeding pattern on milk and component production over time.
+Journal of Dairy Science.

+0. **Erickson, M.G.** and M.A.
+Wattiaux (2023, *In preparation*).
+Effects of peri-reading activities on undergraduate motivation and reading comprehension of expository scientific text.

+0. Reed, K.F., **Erickson, M.G.**, Barros, T., Danes, M.A.D., Powell, J.M., Zanton, G.I. and M.A.
+Wattiaux (2023, *In preparation*).
+Non-linear models of 15N partitioning kinetics in late lactation dairy cows from individually-labeled feed ingredients provide evidence for a slow-turnover N pool.
+Journal of Dairy Science.

+0. De los Santos, J.A., **Erickson, M.G.**, Wattiaux, M.A., and J.J.
+Parrish.
+(2023, *Submitted*).
+Retrospective ratings of learning across pre-pandemic, emergency-remote, and post-pandemic instruction in an introductory biology laboratory.
+NACTA Journal.

+# Publications

 0. Erickson, M.G. & Wattiaux, M.A.
 (2022).
 Case study:  introductory student onboarding with a place-based, blended welcome tour.
 NACTA Journal. <a href="https://www.researchgate.net/publication/362850929_Case_Study_Introductory_Student_Onboarding_With_a_Place-Based_Blended_Welcome_Tour"><i class="fas fa-link"></i></a>